ckeditor/ckeditor5/docs/getting-started/integrations/react.md

 ### Potential issues with Jest testing

 Jest is the default test runner used by many React apps.
-Unfortunately, Jest does not use a real browser – instead, it runs tests in Node.js with the use of JSDOM.
-JSDOM is not a complete DOM implementation and while it's apparently sufficient for standard apps, it's not able to polyfill all the DOM APIs that CKEditor 5 requires.
+Unfortunately, Jest does not use a real browser.
+Instead, it runs tests in Node.js with the use of JSDOM.
+JSDOM is not a complete DOM implementation and while it is apparently sufficient for standard apps, it is not able to polyfill all the DOM APIs that CKEditor&nbsp;5 requires.

 A better approach to test the component inside a fully-fledged web browser, implementing a complete DOM, is to use [`jest-puppeteer`](https://github.com/smooth-code/jest-puppeteer).